bhtclublogin/.github/Profile/README.md

   <img src="https://i.imageupload.app/157e356365a025cd6925.png" alt="Raja Luck Register Now" width="100%" height="auto" style="margin:15px 0;" />
 </a>

-# Raja Luck Register & Login (2026)
+# BHT CLUB Register & Login (2026)

-**Raja Luck** is a trusted gaming and earning platform that lets users play fun games and earn instant cash rewards.
+**BHT CLUB** is a trusted gaming and earning platform that lets users play fun games and earn instant cash rewards.
 In this updated 2026 guide, you’ll learn how to **register**, **login**, and claim rewards using the official **invite code 314661175843**.

-## What Is Raja Luck?
+## What Is BHT CLUB?

-**Raja Luck** offers multiple skill-based and casual games that reward players for participation and referrals.
+**BHT CLUB** offers multiple skill-based and casual games that reward players for participation and referrals.
 It’s available on both Android and iOS, offering fast performance, easy withdrawals, and a secure gaming experience.

-Once you complete **Jalwa Game Register**, you can instantly log in and start earning.
+Once you complete **BHT CLUB Register**, you can instantly log in and start earning.